SarahAndyshak/text-analyzer/README.md

 omitOffense(word,text);
 Expected Output: 0

-Test: "It should return 1 occurrence of a word when the word and the text are the same."
+Test: "It should return 1 occurrence of a word when the word and the text are the same." -->

+Test: "If an empty string is passed in as a word, it should return 0."
+Code:
+const word = "";
+const text = "red RED Red!";
+numberOfOccurrencesInText(word, text);
+Expected Output: 0